 - However, the University also creates a lot of records with no enduring historical value, and no legal or fiscal significance.
 Given the sheer quantity of records that the University creates, it is not only acceptable but desirable to periodically dispose of records that have no value in being retained.

-- When disposing of records that contain personal, private or sensitive information, be sure to follow the guidance on the Privacy Matters website about how to properly and completely destroy that information, and avoid possible privacy breaches.
+- When disposing of records that contain personal, private or sensitive information, be sure to follow the guidance on the Safe Computing website – erase personal devices before disposal – about how to properly and completely destroy that information, and avoid possible privacy breaches.

 For assistance with issues related to the management and disposition of University records, please contact the Records Management Program by emailing them at U-M records.